objectiv/objectiv-analytics/bach/docs/source/example-notebooks/feature_importance.rst

 data set split in three folds.
 This way we can not only calculate the AUC on one test after training the model.
 But also see whether the coefficients for the model are relatively stable when trained on different data.
-After fitting the model, the results (the average coefficients of the three models) as well as the performace of the three models can be retrieved with `model` methods.
+After fitting the model, the results (the average coefficients of the three models) as well as the performance of the three models can be retrieved with `model` methods.

 .. code-block:: python